Uniqueness in Law of the stochastic convolution process driven by L\'evy noise: Applications

 \begin{definition} Let $\xi $ and $b$ be two processes satisfying assumptions (A.1) and (A.2), respectively.
 A \sl solution \it to problem \eqref{E:SPDE} is an $E$-valued predictable process $u$ such that $\p $-a.s., $u(0)=0$ and for every $t \in [0,T]$ the following equality

 holds $\p $-a.s. \end{definition}

-\begin{lemma} Assume that $E$ be a separable Banach space of martingale type $p$, $1<p\le 2$, and the operator $A$ satisfies Assumption \ref{assumption-semigroup}.
+\begin{lemma} Let us assume that $(E,\vert \cdot \vert_E)$ be a separable Banach space of martingale type $p$, where $1<p\le 2$.
+Let us also assume that Assumption \ref{assumption-semigroup} is satisfied.
 Let $\xi $ and $b$ be two processes satisfying assumptions (A.1) and (A.2), respectively.
-Then there exist a solution to problem \eqref{E:SPDE} with $\p $-almost all paths in ${L}^{p}([0,T];E)$.
+Then there exists a solution to problem \eqref{E:SPDE} with $\p $-almost all paths in ${L}^{p}([0,T];E)$.
 Moreover, the solution has an ${E}_{-1}$-valued c\`{a}dl\`{a}g modification.

 If in addition the space $E$ satisfies Assumption \ref{assump-E} and the semigroup ${(S(t))}_{t \ge 0 }$ is of contraction type then this solution has an $E$-valued c\`{a}dl\`{a}g modification. \end{lemma}